jbfiche/Python_basic_instrumentation/README.md

 ----------------------------------------------------

+Driver : System tested:Windows+Linux   Works with:Python 3.8;3.7

-Driver : Drivers for the 3D-mill.Contains all the methods to interact with the device.
+Drivers for the 3D-mill.Contains all the methods to interact with the device.
 They are basic functions used in the script "Wells.py".
 Methods in Driver :
 	- Open/Close Connection (Open or close the communication with the device)
 	- Status (Get the current state of the device)
 	- WaitForIdle (Wait until the device has finished his action)
 	- Move (Move the device to target coordinates)

+Wells : System tested:Windows+Linux   Works with:Python 3.8;3.7

-Wells : Program to move the 3D-mill to specific wells.
+Program to move the 3D-mill to specific wells.
 This script use the class CNC created in Driver to move the 3d-mill.
 Methods in Wells:
 	- Wells_1 (Ask the user if the 3D-mill is above the Wells 1)
 	- CoordWells (Calculate the coordinates of the wells)